Time is Money: Maximize Time at Disney World!

 Portable Charger

-With the addition of Genie+, Lightning Lanes, Virtual Queues and Mobile Ordering to Walt Disney World, it’s harder and harder to get by without a phone.
+With the addition of Disney Genie, Lightning Lanes, Virtual Queues and Mobile Ordering to Walt Disney World, it’s harder and harder to get by without a phone.
 Using your phone all day will drain its battery, and while Disney does have charging stations in each park, you really don’t want to spend part of your precious day at the park hanging around a charger waiting for your phone to charge enough to get you through the day.

 While you can get “charging cases” that integrate a spare battery with a bulky phone case, they really add a lot of weight.
 We think it’s a better bet to carry a beefy charger (at least 10,000 mAh) with two outlets, and use it to top up your phone(s) as needed.